founderhacker/unidentified_feedback/README.md

 # Unidentified Feedback
-simple app that turns anonymous feedback into [Tweets](https://twitter.com/unidentified_ft), for all to see.
+simple app that turns anonymous feedback into [Tweets](https://twitter.com/unidentified_ft) for all to see. learn how to build this at [24 Hour MVP](https://founderhacker.com/24-hour-mvp).

 ## Installation
 1. clone the repo